-The Austrian-born actor announced his plan Wednesday during a taping of "The Tonight Show With Jay Leno."
+Schwarzenegger announced his plan during a taping of "The Tonight Show With Jay Leno."

-But outside the Registrar of Voter's office in San Diego on Thursday, Issa broke into tears as he announced he will retain his seat in Congress rather than seek the governor's post.
+Issa at first gave no indication that Schwarzenegger's candidacy would impact him so much, but outside the Registrar of Voter's office in San Diego on Thursday, the three-term congressman was clearly distraught, breaking into tears as he announced he will retain his seat in Congress rather than seek the governor's post.

 "I will continue with my wife's support to fund the effort to recall Governor Davis and when it's over we will return to Congress to support President Bush's effort for Middle East peace," he said.